Teo44/OpenRoutePlanner/documentation/testing.md

 ![](https://raw.githubusercontent.com/Teo44/OpenRoutePlanner/master/documentation/pictures/kumpula_osm_area.png)

-Searched 500 shortest paths between two random nodes in an OSM map of Kumpula.
+The test was performed by searching shortest paths between two .
 The map is a ~1km by ~1km OpenStreetMap extract of the Kumpula Campus area.

 Dijkstra took 626 milliseconds and A* 623 milliseconds in total, meaning an average time of ~1 millisecond for both of them.
 Here we can see how the addition of a heuristic can be unhelpful in a simple enough graph.

-Dijktra tood 626ms in total, ~1ms avg
-A* took 623ms in total, ~1ms avg
-IDA* took 2632ms in total, with avg of 529ms, but failed 495 with timeout of 5 seconds.

-Even with timeout at 10 seconds IDA* still failed 494 out of 500 times.
+The map is a custom extract using https://extract.bbbike.org.

 ### Random routes in an OSM map of Helsinki